How

 Ideation

-Next step would be to bring insights to ideas of how we might help that underlying need.
-I typically run workshops in FigJam or with post-its with relevant stakeholders for larger opportunities, and ideate as we go with the team for smaller problems.
+Next step would be to bring insights to ideas of how we might help those underlying needs.
+I typically run workshops in FigJam or with post-its with relevant stakeholders if there is a larget bet, and with the team for smaller intiatives.

 Methods: